Yu-Kh/Install-Guide/Debian 9 Install Guide.md

 ## Install prerequisites via script
 Under development

-# Apla Blockchain Platform
+# Backend Install
-Apla Blockchain Platform consists of three main components:
+Apla Blockchain Platform’s backend consists of two main components:
-- Centrifugo (notification server)
+•	Centrifugo (notification server)
-- Go-Genesis (kernel of the Apla's node, contains TCP-server and API-server)
+•	Go-Genesis (kernel of the Apla's node, contains TCP-server and API-server)
-- Molis (frontend client)

-In this guide all of this components are deployed on one host, but in production environment you can deploy them on different hosts.
+In this guide, all of these components are deployed on one host, but in production environment, you can deploy them on different hosts.

 ## First Node Deployment
 ### Install Centrifugo
 Download Centrifugo version 1.7.9 from [GitHub](https://github.com/centrifugal/centrifugo/releases/) or via command line: